 The Georgia Bulldogs are junior quarterback Jake Fromm’s team.
 That was obvious when Justin Fields transferred out of the program and headed north to join the Ohio State Buckeyes.
 Despite losing a Freshman All-SEC player from last year, UGA still has talented signal callers to back up from Fromm this season.

-According to DawgNation, Mathis underwent emergency surgery at Piedmont Hospital in Athens to remove a cyst from his brain on Thursday night.
+According to DawgNation, Mathis underwent emergency surgery at Piedmont Hospital in Athens to remove a cyst from his brain on Thursday, May 23.
 Terence Mathis, D’Wan’s father, said the brain cyst formed as a result of severe sinus pain caused by the change in climate.
 Mathis is an early-enrollee who arrived in Athens after playing for Oak Park High School in Romulus, Michigan.

 “I want everyone to know my son is OK and will be back better than ever because of Coach (Kirby) Smart and the University of Georgia medical staff and coaching staff,” Mathis told DawgNation.

 “The procedure today was a success, and I want to thank Coach Smart and Georgia for the way they treated my son and my family through all of this,” Mathis added.
 “Coach (James) Coley is at the hospital with my son right now, in fact.”

 Mathis spent the night in ICU as a precaution, but he’s expected to make a full recovery.